-This article describes the Precall Test and gives some guidance around the possible outcomes of the test.
+This article describes the Precall Test and gives some guidance on the possible outcomes of the test.

 - What is the Coviu Precall Test?

 - How to run the Precall Test?

 - What do the Precall Test results mean?